Hammad-Akbar/poligram/README.md

 ## Install `npm` dependencies from `package.json`

 This line starts `npm`, which looks inside our `package.json` file, retrieves a list of packages, and installs them to the `node_modules` folder inside your repository.
-This file does not need to be pushed to heroku or GitHub.
+This folder **does not** need to be pushed to heroku or GitHub.

 ```$ npm install```